reptation/dashboard/README.md

 ```
     result = requests.get('http://dash-back:5001/hardware/').json()
 ```
-There is a run.sh script that combines the packer and terraform initialization steps, though terraform requires yes to be entered in order to run 'terraform apply'.
+There is a run.sh script that combines the packer and terraform initialization steps, though terraform requires 'yes' to be entered in order to run 'terraform apply'.

 ## Machine Image Creation
 Packer is used to create an Amazon machine image (AMI).
 The AMI setup routine installs docker, pulls the app code and builds the dash-front and dash-back images which are subsequently pushed to dockerhub as build artifacts.
 The dash-back backend service uses a docker secret to handle database authentication.
-The backend hardware.py reads the docker secret at /var/run/aws_db
+The backend hardware.py reads the secret at /run/secrets/aws_db

 Before packer is run, the following variables must be present in the environment: